The Pros and Cons of Setting Up Rent Payments Through Your Bank

 If you decide to pursue merchant services and credit card payments as an option for your tenants to get you rent, make sure the model makes sense per the number of tenants and units you manage and that you are signing up for services — be it through your bank or another provider — that are worth the costs.

 Some of the records are tough to track, especially if you manage a lot of units.
-Although it’s true that online payments facilitated through your bank will come with a record of the transactions that you can access through your bank statements and online accounts, the information is not particularly detailed, and it can be a lot to look at if you are managing transactions from a high number of tenants and units.
+Although it’s true that online payments facilitated through your bank will come with transaction records you can access through your bank statements and online accounts, the information is not particularly detailed, and it can be a lot to look at if you are managing transactions from a high number of tenants and units.
 The records that come through in your bank accounts are just that — records of payments.
 They simply show you that a payment came through, that it came through a venue like a check or a credit card payment, and that it came in on a specific date.
 Other tools would show you more information and in a more useful format.
 With online banking, you’ll need to record somewhere else the purpose of a given payment.
 Online banking also offers no tools to show you the amounts owed that haven’t been paid.

 It’s just a mailbox.
 Other than the digital venues through which your bank is facilitating rent payments, the bank is really only providing you with a mailbox.
 Unless you are paying for robust merchant services that include a POS system and associated software, your bank isn’t going to provide landlord-specific services.
 You won’t have the option to send reminder notices to your tenants through your bank, and you won’t be able to set up automatic late fees.